What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 • Highly independent and resourceful.
 The modern B2B buyer doesn’t like being dependent on a sales rep for basic education.
 They self-educate through content.
 A typical buyer will read blog posts, download e-books, watch product videos, and scroll through user reviews long before they ever talk to a company representative.

 They’re often part of networks (online or offline) where they exchange experiences about vendors.
-This generation places a high value on authenticity – they can sniff out overhyped marketing and will trust a candid customer review or personal referral over a polished sales pitch any day.
+This generation places a high premium on authenticity.
+They can identify overhyped marketing quickly and will trust a candid customer review or a personal referral over a polished sales pitch every time.
+One thing we see consistently in outbound work: personalized outreach that references a shared connection, a relevant case study, or a genuine industry insight outperforms generic messaging by a significant margin — because it signals that the sender has done their homework, not just blasted a list.

 • Impatient yet thorough.
 If that sounds like a contradiction, welcome to the modern buyer psyche.
 They move fast to gather info (expecting websites to load quickly, answers to be a click away, and sales follow-ups within hours, not days).